 Creating solid foundations for change

-Kanioura says her first year in situ at PepsiCo was focused on solidifying the five-year digital transformation strategy of the company.
+Kanioura says her first year in situ at PepsiCo was focused on solidifying the company’s five-year digital transformation strategy.

 “That was about articulating what we needed to do – what are the big bets, what are the priorities, what is the roadmap, and what are the huge enablers?” she says.
 “Having everyone aligned was a great achievement.
 The top 200 people in the company knew exactly what we would yield in terms of results, how we were going to do it, and where we would start.”